MadiroGlobalHealth/clinical-content-tools/README.md

 </a>

 ## Python scripts

 1. **OCL concept automatching**: `matcher.py` automates the process of matching OCL concepts.
 2. **XLSX to O3 form schema conversion**: `converter.py` converts XLSX files to O3 (OpenMRS 3) form JSON schemas.

 ## Tooling scripts

 3. **OCL Source fetcher**: `fetcher.py` download a local snapshot of an OCL source for the automatch.
 4. **Source Filter**: `filter.py` creates a filtered version of the source snapshot to improve performance.
+5. **Updating the form and translations in your EMR repo**: `update_form_and_translations.py` takes the newly generated form and translation files and updates them in your repo almost instantly.

 ## Requirements